maria-grozova/queuevue/README.md

 ## Features
 ### Existing features
-- Home page\
+- **Home page**\
 Clean but informative landing page explaining the purpose of the app, reference to the data source and an animation for some visual interest
 ********
-- Sidebar\
+- **Sidebar**\
 Simple navigation sidebar that can be toggled in or out, with CTA and a list of pages
 ********
-- Theme park locations map\
+- **Theme park locations map**\
 This shows the location of each theme park in the dataset as a marker on a map
 ********
-- Counter of theme parks by continent\
+- **Count of theme parks by continent**\
 Metrics showing the number of theme parks in each continent
 ********
-- Bar chart showing the number of theme parks by country\
+- **Bar chart showing the number of theme parks by country**\
 The chart displays how many theme parks are in each country, colour coded by continent.
 This allows users to gauge theme park popularity in different areas
 ********
-- Selector to filter the wait times page by continent\
+- **Selector to filter the wait times page by continent**\
 The selector lets users filter the page results by continent.
 This is a single-select filter, default value is Europe
 ********
-- Bar chart showing the average wait time by ride, grouped by theme park\
+- **Bar chart showing the average wait time by ride, grouped by theme park**\
 The chart shows the average wait time for each ride, grouped by theme park.
+This helps demonstrate the most popular rides in each park.
 The data is filtered by continent (user input).
 It is worth noting that some rides and parks have an average wait time of 0 minutes, in which case the chart won't display visuals
 ********
-- Metric displaying the longest recorded wait time\
+- **Metric displaying the longest recorded wait time**\
-This shows the longest recorded wait time in the region (continent - user input), as well as the ride name, theme park, country and date the wait time was recorded
+This shows the longest recorded wait time in the region (continent - user input), as well as the ride name, theme park, country and date the wait time was recorded.
+It's an interesting metric to see and can be surprising how long people are willing to wait for their or their kids' favourite rides!
 ********

 ### Planned features
-- Live wait times page\
+- **Live wait times page**\
 As the API data updates every 5 minutes, it would be interesting to set up a page that displays live wait times data and a comparison of live data to the historical gathered stats
-- Dataset growth\
+- **Dataset growth**\
 With the addition of regular data updates, the size of the dataset would eventually outgrow the current solution (selected for the restraints of the original brief).
 Here is an outline of how this would potentially change over time, based on my research
 *********
 **Phase 1 (Now to ~100MB)**